Wentzell/Cpp_and_Tools_Bootcamp/Profiling/slides.md

 ## Profiling

-* Premature optimization will lead to worse code
+Premature optimization is the root of all evil -- *Donald Knuth*

-* Optimize only after
+* Do **not** write complicated code because you think it is faster
-* Example godbolt.org
+* Optimize only after proper measurements

 ## Google Perftools